Easy homemade cut-out vegan gluten-free sugar cookies you can make for Christmas, Valentine’s Day, Easter, Halloween…they’re perfect for ANY occasion!

 The dough will be very soft and sticky, and you may think that something is wrong with it, this is how it's supposed to be, so no need to worry!

-Flatten the dough into a disk, wrap tightly in plastic wrap, and place in the refrigerator for at least three hours and up to three days.
+Flatten the dough into a disk, wrap it tightly in plastic wrap, and place it in the refrigerator for at least three hours and up to three days.

 Cut into shapes, getting your shapes as close as possible to each other.
 Once done, use a spatula to transfer them to your baking sheet, then gather up the dough scraps, form them into a ball and repeat the rolling and cutting process.